AbdullahBakir97/Django-Followers-System/README.md

 # Django Followers System

-Django Followers System is a web application that provides functionality for users to follow each other, send follow requests, accept or reject follow requests, and manage followers and following lists.
+Django Followers System is a web application that provides functionality for users to follow each other, send follow requests, accept or reject follow requests, manage followers and following lists, and chat with each other.

 ## Introduction

 The Django Followers System project aims to provide a robust system for managing user relationships within a Django web application.
-With this system, users can easily follow and unfollow each other, send and receive follow requests, and manage their follower and following lists.
+With this system, users can easily follow and unfollow each other, send and receive follow requests, manage their follower and following lists, and engage in real-time chat.
 This project can be integrated into various types of social networking platforms, community forums, or any application that requires user interactions and connections.

 ## Features